Adding Fencing to Stone Walls

 - On the General panel, set the Floor to Bottom Height value to the appropriate value so that it rests on top of the Newel, and make any appropriate changes to the Height, Width and Depth value.

-- Select the Materials panel to set the appropriate material to match our Newels and Terrain Wall, then click the OK to apply these changes.
+- Select the Materials panel to set the appropriate material, then click the OK to apply these changes.

 - Position the cap appropriately over the end Newel of the Fence Railing.